 - You might get lost in naming them

 - The overall development budget increases depending on the coverage rate.
 The 100% coverage usually increases the development efforts for up to 50% to 150% depending on the task/application complexity.

 Integration testing is a phase in software testing where individual software system units are combined and tested as a group to detect possible errors.
 This is the middle part of the testing pyramid, and it always happens before the final UI testing.
-The goal of the integration testing is to integrate units, to find errors, fix them, and to build up the entire structure of the system as foreseen by design.
+The goal of integration testing is to integrate units, find errors, fix them, and build up the entire structure of the system as foreseen by design.

 Unit testing ensures that all individual modules of one software system are tested and that each of them individually works as planned.
 Unit testing does not guarantee that these modules will work fine if they integrate into the system.
 Some errors occur only when two units connect.